More than 142,800 Western New Yorkers have contracted Covid-19 since March 2020 and 2,611 have died of it.

 The five-county region – Erie, Niagara, Chautauqua, Cattaraugus and Allegany counties – had reported declining case counts, hospitalizations and deaths since its second-wave peak in January, as vaccinations ramp up across the region and more people acquire immunity.
-However, cases and hospitalizations have risen sharply in recent weeks with the average daily caseload rising to its highest level since early February.
+Cases and hospitalizations rose in early spring, peaked in mid-April and declined sharply before beginning an uptick in July.

-But disparities emerged early in the rollout.
-Rural areas have complained about what they describe as low vaccine allocations.
-White Western New Yorkers also make up a greater share of the vaccinated than they do of the overall population.
-Western New Yorkers of color have received vaccines at a disproportionately low rate, by comparison.
+But disparities in vaccination rates remain.
+Since the beginning of the rollout, white Western New Yorkers have made up a greater share of the vaccinated than they do of the overall population.
+Many Western New Yorkers of color have received vaccines at a disproportionately low rate, by comparison.

-Public health experts and officials, both locally and at the federal level, say the effect of the vaccines can already be seen across a range of pandemic-tracking metrics.
-Western New York’s average “positive test rate” fell sharply, for instance, after hitting an all-time high of 8.8% on Jan.
-5.
+Public health experts and officials, both locally and at the federal level, say the effect of the vaccines can be seen across a range of pandemic-tracking metrics, including the “positive test rate," or the share of Covid-19 tests that come back positive.

 This page will be updated daily with the latest statistics from the state and county departments of health, as well as new data from The New York Times' national Covid-19 tracking project.
 You can get the latest updates by bookmarking this page or subscribing to The Buffalo News' daily Covid-19 newsletter.